 The Liebe Group ensures regular consultation with members and industry to guarantee the group remains relevant.
 Liebe is governed by a central Management Committee which is informed by a range of operational sub-committees which are comprised of local growers and Industry partners.
 Methods of consultation with members and the wider community include an annual review of the strategic plan, member surveys, farmer visits and event evaluations.
 The Liebe Group Strategic Plan drives the direction and operation of the group and is reviewed and revised every 5 years.

-The Liebe Group Strategic Plan for 2017-2022 is currently under review.
+The Liebe Group Strategic Plan for 2017-2022 is now available to view.